TranscryptOrg/Transcrypt/README.rst

 What's new
 ==========

+- Unload preloaded org module to allow pip co-installation with Numscrypt
 - Package name changed to lowercase
 - Extended slices added to support Numscrypt, not yet finished
 - Tuple representation made more compact